PaoloDalena/mywebsite/content/publication/journal-article/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Women’s suggestions on how to improve the quality of maternal and newborn care: major themes in the co-occurrence network.
-The size of the points indicates node degree centrality; darker lines represent a higher degree of co-occurrence of pairs of terms.
-Cluster labels in the legend are in descending order of cluster size.'
+  caption: 'Women’s suggestions on how to improve the quality of maternal and newborn care: major themes in the co-occurrence network.'
   focal_point: ""
   preview_only: false